 - Advising on the beneficial ownership of residential property arising under a common intention constructive trust

 Tara joined Chambers in 2017 upon successful completion of her pupillage.
-Her pupil supervisors were Tiffany Scott, Jonathan Davey QC, Jonathan Hilliard QC, Marcia Shekerdemian QC, James Bailey and Emer Murphy
+Her pupil supervisors were Tiffany Scott QC, Jonathan Davey QC, Jonathan Hilliard QC, Marcia Shekerdemian QC, James Bailey QC and Emer Murphy.